MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-ExchangeOnline.md

 ```

 ### -UseRPSSession
-This parameter is available in version 2.0.6-Preview3 or later of the Exchange Online V2 module.
+This parameter is available in version 2.0.6-Preview3 or later of the EXO V2 module.

 The UseRPSSession switch allows you to connect to Exchange Online PowerShell using traditional remote PowerShell access to all cmdlets.
 You don't need to specify a value with this switch.